An important procedure that you need to do for newborns in Barcelona is to obtain the NIE card.

 You will also need to pay for the process, the form is called Modelo 790 and you can fill it in beforehand and bring it to the NIE center.
 After the appointment you will have to go out to an ATM to pay it and get the bank receipt showing it has been paid, then get back to the office to complete the process.

 It is important to make an appointment (cita previa) beforehand.
-There are always limited spots available, so head over to this page on Monday morning at 8am for your best chance to grab one of those spots.
+There are always limited spots available, so head over to the NIE appointment page on Monday morning at 8am for your best chance to grab one of those spots.
 If you try to get an appointment later on in the week chances are that they won’t have any.

 Update June 2019: Unfortunately, the whole system of getting an appointment seems to have been turned into a scam whereby no public appointments are available, but you can get an almost immediate appointment if you go through any agency.
 Of course, the agency gets a cut of around €250.
 So even if you speak Spanish and have all your documents in place, you are currently forced to get an appointment through an agency and pay their fee.